vartanbeno/xee/README.md

 The Xee project is composed of many crates.
 Here is a quick overview:

-- `xee` - the start of a CLI tool for using Xee.

-- `xee-interpreter` - the core virtual machine interpreter that can execute XPath and XSLT.
-Also contains the functions and operators implementation.

-- `xee-ir` - an intermediate language (in functional single assignment form) with logic to compile it down to Xee bytecode used by `xee-interpreter`.

-- `xee-name` - support code for XML namespaces
+- `xee` - Swiss Army knife for XML manipulation.

-- `xee-schema-type` - support code defininig properties of core XML schema basic datatypes (`xs:*`).
+- `xee-xpath` - Combines the underlying components to provide a high level API to support XPath queries in Rust.

-- `xee-testrunner` - a testrunner that can run the QT3 conformance suite of XPath tests.
+- `xee-testrunner` - a testrunner that can run the QT3 conformance suite of XPath tests (in `vendor/xpath-tests`).
 It has also been generalized towards supporting running XSLT conformance tests, but that implementation is not complete yet.

-- `xee-xpath-compiler` - Compiles XPath AST provided by `xee-xpath-ast` to IR supported by `xee-ir`, which it then uses to create bytecode for `xee-interpreter`.

-- `xee-xpath` - Combines the underlying components to provide a high level API to support XPath queries in Rust.
+- `xee-xpath-lexer` - A lexer for XPath expressions.

 - `xee-xpath-ast` - Defines an XPath AST.
 Turns `xee-xpath-lexer` output into an XPath AST.

-- `xee-xpath-lexer` - A lexer for XPath expressions.
+- `xee-xslt-ast` - Parse XSLT documents into an AST.
+Uses `xee-xpath-ast` for the underlying XPath expressions.

+- `xee-xpath-compiler` - Compiles XPath AST provided by `xee-xpath-ast` to IR supported by `xee-ir`, which it then uses to create bytecode for `xee-interpreter`.

+- `xee-xslt-compiler` - A compiler of the XSLT AST (defined by `xee-xslt-ast`) into `xee-ir` IR, so that XSLT code can be run by the `xee-interpreter` engine.

+- `xee-ir` - an intermediate language (in functional single assignment form) with logic to compile it down to Xee bytecode used by `xee-interpreter`.

+- `xee-interpreter` - the core virtual machine interpreter that can execute XPath and XSLT.
+Also contains the XPath functions and operators implementation.

-- `xee-xpath-load` - Infastructure to help defining loaders for XML data used by `xee-testrunner`.
+- `xee-name` - support code for XML namespaces

 - `xee-xpath-macros` - Macros used by `xee-interpreter` to help implement the XPath library functions.
 Provides a way to create Rust bindings for XPath,